Tinkerjoe-Git/magecraft/README.md

 5. Use cntl(or 'cmd') + left click on the local host link that Rails / Puma output, this will take us into the API

-6. Use npm install to get your packages, then npm start and you'll be off to the races.
+6. Use npm install to get your packages for this repository, then npm start, you'll be directed to localhost:3001 on the React app.

 ## Built With

   - React
   - Rails
+  - Devise
+  - Devise-JWT
   - ActiveRecord
   - SQLite3
-  - and all the lovely gems in the Gemfile, not to mention all the packages in our json file.
+  - and all the lovely gems in the Gemfile, and our frontend packages.

 ## Author